BACK

 The Warrant for Possession will be directed to the sheriff of the county or another constable or marshal of the city.
 The warrant will state the earliest date on which the tenant will be removed from the rental unit.
 The sheriff is required to give the tenant at least 14 days’ notice in writing before executing the warrant (NY RPA Code § 749(1-2a)).
 The tenant must move out within the 14 days or else they will be forcibly removed.

-The tenant may request the court to “stay” or delay the eviction for a reasonable period of time, but only by showing good cause (NY RPA Code § 749(1)).
+The tenant may request the court to “stay” or delay the eviction for a reasonable period of time, but only by showing a good cause reason (NY RPA Code § 749(1)).

 7. Sheriff Arrives to Forcibly Remove the Tenant